tpaviot/ProcessScheduler/README.md

 Optional dependencies (install either with pip or conda):

 *   matplotlib (Gantt chart rendering),
-*   plotly (Gantt chart rendering).
+*   plotly (Gantt chart rendering),
+*   numpy

 ## Try online

-There are some [Jupypter notebooks](https://github.com/tpaviot/ProcessScheduler/tree/master/example-notebooks).
-They can be executed online at [myBinder.org](https://mybinder.org/v2/gh/tpaviot/ProcessScheduler/HEAD?filepath=examples-notebooks)
+There are some Jupypter notebooks that can be executed online at [myBinder.org](https://mybinder.org/v2/gh/tpaviot/ProcessScheduler/HEAD?filepath=examples-notebooks)

 ## Helloworld